-Just to put it clear: I like comics!
-Particularly, I love filmed comic books and crossing the sky side by side with Superman, climbing skyscrapers with Spiderman and spending the nights out with Catwomen in Gotham City … BUT.
+Just to put it clear: I like comics and to cross the sky side by side with Superman, climb skyscrapers with Spiderman and spend the nights out with Catwomen in Gotham City … BUT.
 Let us be clear and serious about what it means to link Wonder Woman with the message of gender equality and empowerment.
 As to my observations, there are at least five alarming topics we should be aware of when it comes to the critical reflection of the new U.N. gender equality champion:

-1. Gender inequality is not a fairy tale. – Global gender gap is harsh reality.
-And one in three women worldwide experiences physical or sexual violence.
-As such it is too serious a topic to be represented by a fictive character – where there are numerous real female characters in the world who could make a honorable incumbent.
+1. Gender inequality is not a fairy tale. – The Global gender gap is a harsh reality and one in three women worldwide experiences physical or sexual violence.
+As such the topic is too real to be represented by a fictive character – where there are numerous real female characters in the world who could make a honorable incumbent.

 2. Gender is more than about women. – Addressing gender equality through a solely female representative is an outdated message.
 Gender is a complex topic and involves a broad range of characteristics and values we associate with women, intersex, men, masculine, feminine, transgender etc. As to my opinion, a contemporary means to advocate for gender equality would involve at least two representatives, a male and a female ambassador.

 3. Objectification at its purest. – To be honest, I cannot follow the nominators’ motivation to elect a women’s right campaigner who is packed with sexual attributes and on top of that glorifies the force of arms.
-Through her sexualized imagery in conjunction with weapons she embodies both, sexualization and violence.
-As such, Wonder Woman conveys a message which is totally contra productive to tell us the story of peace, justice and equality.
+Through her sexualized imagery in conjunction with weapons she embodies both, sexualization and violence and thus, Wonder Woman conveys a message which is totally contra productive to tell us the story of peace, justice and equality.

-5. She is white. – Against the background, that gender inequality is particularly high in what we call developing countries it is purest cynicism to name a white representative to advocate for gender equality.
-In fact, I find it difficult to believe that a woman of another civilization than the Western world can identify herself with this character.
+5. She is white. – In fact, I find it difficult to believe that a woman of another civilization than the Western world can identify herself with this character.
 To the contrary, Wonder Woman makes us easily believe that the 5th SDG is just a means to spread Western values.
 Gender and diversity (and age) are coupled principles – and ironically this message escaped the U.N.